-Program grant unless they are part of the juvenile justice system.
+Public and nonprofit entities and combinations of such entities are eligible to apply unless they are part of the juvenile justice system.
 For-profit organizations are not eligible.
 Private institutions of higher education must be non-profit entities.
-In selecting applications to receive grants under the SOP, priority will be given to public and non-profit private agencies that have experience in providing services to runaway, homeless, and street youth.
+In selecting applications for award under this FOA, the Secretary shall give priority to eligible applicants who have demonstrated experience in providing services to runaway and homeless youth.